What is Interactive Art?

 The Fire Team will sign off on all projects involving fire of any kind.
 There will be at least one Fire Team member on the Art Grants Committee so that you can have a dialog in advance about any fire related concerns.
 You may have to provide additional information about safety concerns.
 You may also be required to rework the design if it is deemed unsafe.
 For the burn itself, you will need to be in contact with the Fire Team for on-site scheduling and a safety plan.

 Do the artist get free or reduced price tickets?

 No. Each grant recipient will receive up to two reserved tickets + one car pass.
-Additional reserved tickets may be allocated at the discretion of the Art Grants Committee (AGC).
-Everyone buys a ticket to attend, including the BOD, Constellation production team, and all volunteers.
+Additional reserved tickets may be allocated at the discretion of the art jury.
+Everyone buys a ticket to attend, including the BOD, Constellation leadership team, and all volunteers.
 It’s an important ethos of our shared event, and also how we fund so much art!
 If you would like to request Ticket Aid for yourself or have essential crew members make a request, please fill out a Ticket Aid Application.

-Is my name removed from application before being reviewed by Arts Grant Committee (AGC)
+Is my name removed from application before being reviewed by the art jury?

 No. We absolutely LOVE new artists but we also consider the past commitment and performance of our returning artists.